 - I cannot possibly do it without you: you have to commit to studying, reading, doing your homework, watching some videos, and being an active partner in this process.
 We are both working together and you are the one living in your body 24/7.
 Your feedback and partnership are paramount to our success.

 - If I missed something, misinterpreted something, of you do not feel right about certain recommendations – please address all these issues right away.
 I work very hard for you, but I am a human and will be the first to admit if I failed to recognize something or missed something important.
 You want to make sure you always feel comfortable communicating what needs to be said.
 My only agenda is to help you.

 - We designed this website so that it can answer many of your questions.
-Any detailed questions like payment plans, fees, etc. will be covered during our Intro Session.
+Any detailed questions like payment plans, fees, etc. will be covered during our Clarity Session.
 You will get all tools needed at each step of the process of working together.

 Dr. Kasia Kines, Nutritionist, CEO and founder of EBV Educational Institute

 If you want to transform your life, if you want health and wellness, if you want peace of mind, there isn’t a better investment than working with Kasia.~ Beth